 Some surface excavations are jeopardized due to the level of water table.
 Water tables can become elevated when they receive more water than they drain off.
 This can be from unusually high amounts of rain, or excess water from higher elevations.

-Dewatering is carried out to permit excavation, mining and construction within a dry environment as the water table is lowered.
+Dewatering is carried out to permit excavation and construction within a dry environment as the water table is lowered.
 This in turn prevents ground subsidence.

 Firm up the soil